 What happens in the 13 or 17 years that periodical cicadas live underground?

-The 13- or 17-year life cycle of a periodical cicada begins when an adult female cicada drops her egg in the soil.
-The growing cicada then spends the next 13 to 17 years as a "nymph," or juvenile, a period that contains five distinct phases.
+The 13- or 17-year life cycle of a periodical cicada begins when an adult female cicada lays her eggs in slits she cuts in the twigs and branches of trees.
+When the eggs hatch, they nymphs or juveniles drop to the ground and burrow into the soil.
+The growing cicada then spends the next 13 to 17 years underground as a nymph.

 Juvenile cicadas live at depths of 30 centimetres or more and subsist on the juices of plant roots until the final year.
 When the soil temperature reaches about 18 degrees Celsius, they burrow their way to the surface.
 They then climb a tree, where they shed their nymphal skin and emerge as adults.